 Of all the 1 billion+ Instagram accounts, you’ve probably noticed the blue verification checkmark on some and wondered: How can I get one of those?

 Well, you’re not alone.
-Getting “Instagram verified” was a mystery up until recent years.
+Getting “Instagram verified” was a social media platform mystery up until recent years.
 Only celebrities and big brands had them, as well as popular influencer accounts.

-Today, Instagram has taken away some of the mystery (emphasis on some).
+Today, Instagram has taken away some of the mystery of learning how to get verified on Instagram (emphasis on some).
 Users can now request verification themselves.

 If you’re not sure what verification is or how to get the badge, this is the guide for you.